Recently, we received a bunch of veggies from a good friend who decided it was time to follow his destiny and start farming.

-In the box were broccoli, spaceship squash, two types of kale, and no less than three cabbages.
-So I’ve had some cabbage to deal with, as well as a few lonely potatoes that were starting to grow things from their eyes.
+In the box were broccoli, patty pan squash, two types of kale, and no less than three cabbages.
+So I’ve had an overabundance of cabbage to deal with, as well as a few lonely potatoes that were starting to grow eyes.

-I tossed together this simple, simple soup as a last-minute decision – it was either soup, or I was going to eat raw cabbage again for dinner.
-So soup it was.
+Tossing together this simple soup was a last-minute decision – it was either soup, or I was going to eat raw cabbage again for dinner.
+So soup it was!

 And on the topic of salt, don’t be shy.
 Cabbage and potatoes need a lot of it.

 If you are on a low-sodium diet, feel free to up the quantity of your choice of flavorings and spices instead, and stick with low-sodium canned beans, vegetable broth, and butter or margarine.

 The real reason I’m writing about this recipe tonight is because I want to be able to make it for my dad.
 He’s a bit of a picky eater, but cabbage and soup are right up his alley.